 1 2 3 4 5 6

-1 Jame Description ddress Value
+Name Descrip ddress Value

-1 уре Alarm type 537 AbsLo (2)
+Туре Alarm type ype Alarm type 537 AbsLo (2)

-5 Status Alarm status status 2137 Off (0)
+Status Alarm s status 2137 Off (0) 🔻

-🖉 lı nput Input to be evaluated 2138 47.50
+I Input Input to be evaluat ed 2138 47.50

-17 hreshold Threshold 14 -10.00
+1 Threshold Threshold 14 -10.00

 Note: Parameters are alterable within other set limits.

 Firmware Upgrade

-The firmware of the EPC2000 Programmable Controller can be upgraded over Ethernet via a PC application launched from iTools.
+The firmware of the EPC2000 Programmable Controller can be upgraded over Ethernet via the PC application Eurotherm Firmware Management Tool.
 The upgrade utility automatically downloads the appropriate firmware image for the device connected.

-To upgrade the firmware, first confirm that the EPC2000 Programmable Controller is not connected to a live process.
-Then launch iTools and check that iTools is able to connect to the instrument.
-Launch the Eurotherm Firmware Management Tool either from the Windows Start menu, or through iTools (select Check for Updates in the Help menu).
+To upgrade the firmware:

+- 1. Confirm that the EPC2000 Programmable Controller is not connected to a live process. - 2.
+Ensure iTools, (and any other connections for example Modbus or PROFINET) are disconnected from the EPC2000 Programmable Controller. - Launch the Eurotherm Firmware Management Tool either from the Windows Start menu, or through iTools Help menu > Launch Eurotherm Firmware Management Tool.